lsst-ts/ts_labview_tcp_json/doc/userManual.md

 The enum has three options: (1) unchanged, (2) connected, and (3) unconnected.
 If all the TCP clients connect to the TCP servers, a `GenRead` user event is triggered with the string message `Clients are on` and the `connected` value in the enum.
 If one of the TCP clients disconnects, a `GenRead` user event is triggered with the string message `Clients are off` and the `unconnected` value in the enum.
+The **TcpServer** will report the internal error or message by `connStatusMsg` string, and the enum of `areClientsConnected` will be "unchanged" at that time.
+If not, there should be something wrong in the **TcpServer**.

 ## TCP Server Internal Error Detection